 Estimating what size of office to lease is often the hardest thing for a tenant to do, but tenant rep brokers specialize in doing just that.
 By considering how many employees there are, the desired office layout (private office vs. open floor plate), how quickly the company plans to grow, etc., a tenant rep can estimate how many square feet the tenant will likely need.

-Whether you are a startup with high growth potential or a large, an established company looking for a new headquarters, finding the right amount of space for your needs is an important step in the leasing process.
+Whether you are a startup with high growth potential or a large, established company looking for a new headquarters, finding the right amount of space for your needs is an important step in the leasing process.

 If you would like to get a quick estimate of how much space you are likely to require, feel free to use our Austin Office Space Calculator.